CFSAN-Biostatistics/bettercallsal/README.md

 This work is currently unpublished.
 If you are making use of this analysis pipeline, we would appreciate if you credit this repository while citing us (tentative):

 >
->**bettercallsal: better calling of Salmonella serotypes from enrichment cultures using shotgun metagenomic profiling and its application in an outbreak setting.**
+>**bettercallsal: Towards precise detection of Salmonella serotypes from enrichment cultures using shotgun metagenomic profiling and its application in an outbreak setting**
 >
 >Kranti Konganti, Elizabeth Reed, Mark Mammel, Tunc Kayikcioglu, Rachel Binet, Karen Jarvis, Christina M. Ferreira, Rebecca Bell, Jie Zheng, Amanda M. Windsor, Andrea Ottesen, Christopher Grim, and Padmini Ramachandran. *<https://github.com/CFSAN-Biostatistics/bettercallsal>*
 >